Set storage

 • If the storage size has been successfully expanded on the console, the applicable disk shows the added size as Unallocated along with the expandable partition.

-5. Enter the space to expand and click the [Next] button.
+5. Enter the space to expand and click [Next].

 • The disk volume is expanded.

-You can set termination protection to prevent your storage from being terminated by accident.
-The following describes how to change the termination protection settings.
+You can set return protection to prevent your storage from being returned by accident.
+To change the return protection settings:

-4. Select the storage from the storage list, and click [Set storage] > Set storage termination protection.
+3. Select the storage from the storage list, and navigate to [Set storage] > Set storage return protection.

-5. Check the details in the confirmation pop-up window and click the [Yes] button.
+4. Check the details in the confirmation popup window and click [Yes].

-• If the current termination protection status is Enabled, the function will be disabled, and if it is Disabled, the setting is applied.
+• If the current return protection status is Enabled, the setting is disabled, and if it is Disabled, the setting is applied.